The Re-Label Method For Data-Centric Machine Learning: Same Idea and More Applications

 \subsection{sequence generation}

 The key step of our idea is about how to judge the noisy data.
-For sequence generation, we can use BLEU score or other sequence similarity evaluation method.
+For sequence generation, we can use edit distance score or other sequence similarity evaluation method.
 Then our steps are:

 1. We take text generation task as example.
 We have an origin labeled dataset-v1.
 The data has input sentence and output sentence.

 2. We train a Encoder-Decoder Transformer\cite{ref5} upon dataset-v1 and get model-v1.